PeterZs/Acoustic-Simulator/README.md

 # Acoustic-Simulator

-This is a system of acoustic simulation based on C++ using FEM.
+This is a system of acoustic simulation based on C++ using FEM, which solves the Helmholtz equation and sets boundary conditions.

-The result:
+An example:
 <img src="screenshot.png">